Should you Rent the place you live, or should you buy it? Rent or buy, buy or rent – which is best?

 Now, before I start, let’s all agree on something.
-There are a shit load of reasons why you might want to own where you live.
-There are a shit load of reasons why you might want to rent where you live.
+There are a load of reasons why you might want to own where you live.
+There are a load of reasons why you might want to rent where you live.

 I could go on, but I’m bored already.
 Whatever reason you currently have for wanting to rent or buy, then add that to the list.

 Unless it’s because of any of the following reasons;

 - Renting is a waste of money

 - Buying is the only sensible thing to do

 - You should own where you live